Kosovo Climate

 This month in numbers

-Kosovo experienced an April that was 1.2°C warmer than the 1961–1990 baseline, with an average temperature of 10.6°C. This ranked as the 21st warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+Kosovo experienced a significantly warmer April, with an average temperature of 10.6°C, marking an anomaly of +1.2°C compared to the 1961–1990 baseline.
+This ranked as the 21st warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperature, with an anomaly of +1.1°C, just shy of the record set in April 2025.

 What changed

-The period from February to April 2026 saw an average temperature of 6.71°C, an increase of 1.8°C above the 1961–1990 average, making it the 15th warmest such period on record.
-This warming trend in Kosovo aligns with a broader global pattern, as global land temperatures for the same three-month period ranked as the 2nd warmest on record, with an anomaly of +1.2°C. Kosovo's 1-month anomaly placed it 156th out of 234 regions, while its 3-month anomaly was 108th.
+The period from February to April 2026 saw an average temperature of 6.71°C, an anomaly of +1.8°C above the 1961–1990 baseline, ranking as the 15th warmest such period in 86 years.
+This continues a trend of warmer conditions, with 2025 being the warmest year on record for Kosovo, at 12.35°C. Globally, the February–April 2026 period was the 2nd warmest on record for land temperature, with an anomaly of +1.2°C. Kosovo's 1-month anomaly for April placed it 149th out of 234 regions, while its 3-month anomaly ranked 116th.

 What’s driving change?